openworm/org.geppetto.docs/source/build.md

 org.geppetto.frontend/src/main/webapp/GeppettoConfiguration.json.
 This
 file exposes the following parameters:

--   contextPath: The context path is the prefix of the URL path to access Geppetto.
+-   `contextPath`: The context path is the prefix of the URL path to access Geppetto.
 Typically development contextPath is "org.geppetto.frontend" and "/" for production.
 Assuming a local development environment with contextPath "org.geppetto.frontend", you will access Geppetto at localhost: localhost:8080/org.geppetto.frontend
--   useSsl: if true, Geppetto will be configured to use https of http.
+-   `useSsl`: if true, Geppetto will be configured to use https of http.
--   embedded: Geppetto is configured to work as an embedded instance inside an iframe.
+-   `embedded`: Geppetto is configured to work as an embedded instance inside an iframe.
 This means CORS will be enabled, a postMessage channel will be available for the main frame, some layout and href calls customization, etc.
--   embbedderURL: if running in embedded mode, this specifies the URL of the main frame container.
+-   `embbedderURL`: if running in embedded mode, this specifies the URL of the main frame container.
 For security reasons Geppetto will only accept cross-origin calls from this URL.
--   noTest: If true, tests are suppressed during the build process.
+-   `noTest`: If true, tests are suppressed during the build process.
 If false, tests will be run as part of the build process.
--   extensions: Geppetto can be customised by defining JS and LESS/CSS files dropped in a folder inside the extensions folder.
+-   `extensions`: Geppetto can be customised by defining JS and LESS/CSS files dropped in a folder inside the extensions folder.
 The extension can be enabled using this parameter.
 By default, Gepppetto provides a default extension (org.geppetto.frontend/src/main/webapp/extensions/geppetto-default) that can be used as an example to build custom extensions.
--   themes: defined a geppetto "theme", so far we only expose a few parameters defining colours.
+-   `themes`: defined a geppetto "theme", so far we only expose a few parameters defining colours.
 Below you can find a list of the parameters exposed that can be overridden by your custom theme file:

-    > `@primary_color: #fc6320;`
-    >
-    > `@secondary_color: #fc401a;`
-    >
-    > `@background_color_body_0: #141a1e;`
-    >
-    > `@background_color_body_50: #5c6268;`
-    >
-    > `@background_color_body_73: #60666d;`
-    >
-    > `@background_color_body_100: #515359;`
-    >
+        @primary_color: #fc6320;
+        @secondary_color: #fc401a;
+        @background_color_body_0: #141a1e;
+        @background_color_body_50: #5c6268;
+        @background_color_body_73: #60666d;
+        @background_color_body_100: #515359;
-    > `@background_color_widget: rgb(66, 59, 59);`
+        @background_color_widget: rgb(66, 59, 59);

 In order to implement a new theme, a less file needs to be created defining some or all these parameters and the theme needs to be specified in the themes and set to true.

-This is how the default (and recommended for development environments) GeppettoConfiguration.json looks like: :: { "contextPath":
+This is how the default (and recommended for development environments) GeppettoConfiguration.json looks like:

+        { "contextPath":
-"org.geppetto.frontend", "useSsl": false, "embedded": false, "embedderURL": \["/"\], "noTest": false, "extensions": {
+        "org.geppetto.frontend", "useSsl": false, "embedded": false,
+        "embedderURL": \["/"\], "noTest": false, "extensions": {
         "geppetto-default/ComponentsInitialization": true,
         "geppetto-osb/ComponentsInitialization": false,
         "geppetto-vfb/ComponentsInitialization": false,
         "geppetto-neuron/ComponentsInitialization": false,
         "geppetto-hm/ComponentsInitialization": false }, "themes": {
         "geppetto-default/colors": true, "geppetto-hm/pages/styles/colors":
-false } }
+        false }
+        }

-and this is an example of a production environment with a different extension and theme: :: { "contextPath": "/", "useSsl": true, "embedded": false, "embedderURL": \["/"\], "noTest": false, "extensions": { "geppetto-default/ComponentsInitialization": false, "geppetto-osb/ComponentsInitialization": false, "geppetto-vfb/ComponentsInitialization": false, "geppetto-neuron/ComponentsInitialization": false, "geppetto-hm/ComponentsInitialization": true }, "themes": {
+and this is an example of a production environment with a different extension and theme:

+        { "contextPath": "/", "useSsl": true,
+        "embedded": false, "embedderURL": \["/"\], "noTest": false,
+        "extensions": { "geppetto-default/ComponentsInitialization": false,
+        "geppetto-osb/ComponentsInitialization": false,
+        "geppetto-vfb/ComponentsInitialization": false,
+        "geppetto-neuron/ComponentsInitialization": false,
+        "geppetto-hm/ComponentsInitialization": true }, "themes": {
         "geppetto-default/colors": true, "geppetto-hm/hm\_theme": true } }

 Maven Profiles
 ==============